lybird300/lybird300.github.io/_posts/2015-04-19-LD-genealogy.md

 title: "Linkage Disequlibrium (LD) mapping and coalescent"
 date: 2015-04-19
 ---
-LD plays a fundamental role in the fine scale mapping of human disease loci,

 The technique known as association mapping differs from traditional pedigree studies in that marker-disease associations are sought in populations of unrelated individuals.
 To explain the idea behind this approach, imagine that a disease causing mutation has just occurred in a population.
 The chromosome on which this mutation occurred contains specific alleles in neighboring polymorphic loci.
-At first, the mutation will only be observed in conjuction with these alleles, so the association (or LD) with these alleles will be high.
+At first, the mutation will only be observed in conjuction with these alleles, so the association with these alleles will be high.
 Through time these associations will dissipate because of recombination, but the closest loci will experience the fewest recombinations and hence retain the highest levels of LD.
 Thus, by looking for significant correlations between disease state and alleles, we can hope to identify the region in which the disease causing genetic mutation lies.

-Linkage disequilibrium refers to the nonrandom association of alleles in haplotypes.
-Such associations underlie all forms of genetic mapping.
+Linkage disequilibrium (LD) refers to the nonrandom association of alleles in haplotypes.
+Such associations underlie all forms of genetic mapping (a process of establishing the locations of genes on the chromosomes), including the fine scale mapping of human disease loci.

-However,
+Genetic Linkage occurs when particular genetic loci or alleles for genes are inherited jointly.
+Genetic loci on the same chromosome are physically connected and tend to segregate together during meiosis, and are thus genetically linked.

+Linkage Mapping has been successfully been applied for the identification of a large number of rare, single gene human diseases.
+However, the resolution of the method is determined by the number of meiosis oberved in pidigree, which is not very big number.
+Recombination rate will also be very low in the nearby region.
+(Limited meiosis)
+The region is likely to cover several Mb of DNA sequence and to contain several hundred genes.

-whereas linkage analysis is based upon associations in well-characterized pedigrees, LD refers to associations within populations of ‘unrelated’individuals.
+whereas linkage analysis is based upon associations in well-characterized pedigrees, LD refers to associations within populations of ‘unrelated’ individuals.
 There is nonetheless a close relationship between the two approaches, because the ‘unrelated’individuals in a population are unrelated only in a relative and